UKHomeOffice/platform-hub/README.md

 Perfect, thanks.
 If you want, please push the change into feature/setup branch.
 9:48
-Does network_mode allow docker containers to interact with other docker containers via localhost rather than host.docker.internal?
+Does network_mode allow docker containers to interact with other docker containers via host.docker.internal rather than host.docker.internal?

 [ACP] Tom Haynes